-And therefore SDS-ONE is also, other than being a design tool, a communication tool that helps the designer and the staff to skip the costly and time-consuming pre-production sampling, thanks to its virtual sampling capabilities with photo-realistic simulations in 3D.
-It goes a step beyond the typical

-'computer-to-knit' applications and becomes a 'computer-to-garment' production, allowing to do further simulations such as color matching, texture mapping, etc...
+And therefore SDS-ONE is also, other than being a design tool, a communication that helps the designer and the staff to skip the costly and timeconsuming preproduction sampling, thanks to its virtual capabilities sampling with photo-realistic simulations in 3D.
+It goes a step beyond the 'computer-totypical knit' applications and becomes a 'computerto-garment' production, allowing to do further simulations such as color matching, texture mapping, etc...